My Quotes: A New Revenue Source for a Lab Supply Marketplace

 Artifacts and cheer in San Francisco

-This was a 2-day design sprint with seven stakeholders from the Product, Data, and Customer Success teams.
-They informed us about how things were done currently, what painpoints we might alleviate, and what prospective and current customers would value in the future.
+Based on Google’s 5-day Design Sprint process, we mapped, sketched, made decisions, wireframed and prototyped.
+We brought in seven stakeholders from the Product, Data, and Customer Success teams.
+They weighed in on how things were done currently, what were the painpoints for both customers and our operations team, and what prospective and current customers would value in this area.

 Sprint Results

-The Design Sprint clarified the parameters and priorities of the project: what we would do first, next and maybe in the future.
+The Design Sprint clarified the parameters and priorities of the project: what we would do first, next and in the future.
+It also brought everyone on the same page.

 planning